syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/3d-chart/EJ2_ASP.MVC/numeric-axis.md

 ## Custom label format

-Axis also supports custom label format using placeholder like {value}°C, in which the value represent the axis label e.g 20°C.
+The axis supports custom label format using placeholder like **{value}°C**, in which the value represent the axis label e.g 20°C.

 {% if page.publishingplatform == "aspnet-core" %}